gal064/worktree-cli/README.md

 wt new feature/autodetect -i   # Force auto-detect (override config)
 ```

-When a worktree is created, the CLI copies every `.env*` file (plus any paths configured via `wt config copy-paths`) into the new directory.
+When a worktree is created, the CLI automatically copies every `.env*` file found anywhere in your repository into the new directory.
+You can also configure additional filename patterns via `wt config set copy-paths` - these patterns will be searched for throughout the entire repository tree (similar to how `.env*` files are found).

+**Note:** `copy-paths` uses exact filename matching (e.g., `"config.local.json"` will find all files named exactly `config.local.json` anywhere in the repo).
+It does **not** support glob patterns like `*.json` or wildcards.

 By default, it auto-detects lockfiles (`uv.lock`, `package-lock.json`, `yarn.lock`) to install dependencies.
 You can configure the default behavior with `wt config set package-manager <manager>`, or use `--install` to override on a per-command basis.
 Use `--install skip` to disable installation entirely.

 ### Create a new worktree from Pull Request Number